oneblink/cli/docs/cdn/overview.md

 # OneBlink CDN CLI

-This tool is for deploying client side code for web apps to the Blink Mobile CDN.
+This tool is for deploying client side code for web apps to the OneBlink CDN.

 ## Setting Scope